The 3 Types of Quality Risk Management Tools and What They Do Best

 Limitations:

-• Time-consuming due to the detail involved
+• Time-consuming due to the level of detail i

 • Requires significant scoring upon completion